Tanzania

 Economy flight from Arusha to Zanzibar (500 km)

-Drive to Mangrove Lodge, Mwambini Beach (30 km)
+Drive to Mangrove Lodge, Mawambini Beach (30 km)

 08.00-09.00 Lecture: Update on leprosy (Dr. Schaefer)